Aidbox/node-server-sdk/README.md

 ## Installation

+Before all actions you should have aidbox [here](https://docs.aidbox.app/installation)

 We have first-class TypeScript support, but this library can also be used in a javascript project.
 We provide a useful function to prevent errors in input config variables.

 **npm**